gramineproject/gsc/Documentation/index.rst

 **NOTE**: As part of the :command:`gsc build` step, GSC generates the manifest file with a list of trusted files (files with integrity protection).
-This list contains *all* files present in the original Docker image.
-Therefore, GSC's manifest creation capability depends on packaging of original Docker image: if the original Docker image is bloated (contains unnecessary files), then the generated manifest will also be bloated.
+This list contains hashes of *all* files present in the original Docker image.
+Therefore, GSC's manifest creation capability depends on packaging of the original Docker
+image: if the original Docker image is bloated (contains unnecessary files), then the generated manifest will also be bloated.
 Though this doesn't worsen security guarantees of Gramine/GSC, it may affect startup performance.
 Please exercise care in pulling in only the dependencies truly required for your Docker image.

 Prerequisites
 =============